baboomerang/Graphing-Calculator-Project/README.md

 # Code Explanation

 ##### Global Variables
+`//infixnumberstack and the Cin String char infixRAWnumberStack[300];  //string of only the numbers together in a linear fashion. (makes it easy for cutting and sorting into the number stack) char infixstring[300]; // infix string buffer from serial input
+//processed stacks of information byte infix_stack_reference[200]; // reference key showing INFIX notation of the expression in a simplified view byte postfix_stack_reference[200]; // reference key showing POSTFIX notation of the expression in a simplified view
+//byte postfix_stack_copy[100]; // copy of reference stack for processing byte postfix_opstack[50]; // a stack used for rearranging operators to get them in PEMDAS order.
+BigNumber numberStack_FINAL[50]; // where operands are stored by index nmbrstack_FINAL[16] = "2932.231153" for example.

-First, parsing mathematical expressions in an efficient manner is quite difficult unless you have a pre-processing algorithm. (that works for all the operators possible in a scientific calculator)
+First, parsing mathematical expressions in an efficient manner is quite difficult unless you have a pre-processing algorithm. (that works for all the operators possible in a scientific calculator)`

 http://www.oxfordmathcenter.com/drupal7/node/628